vladimirpetrovski/bitrise-step-version-extractor-android/README.md

 # Get versionName and versionCode on Android

-Extract the versionName and the versionCode on an Android project using a Gradle task lorem ipsum.
+Extracts the Name version and the Code version from the Android project.
+It is useful if the versionName and versionCode in `build.gradle` or `build.gradle.kts` are defined somewhere else.
+Therefore, this step uses a Gradle task to print these two values.

 ## How to use this Step